 Step 2.
 Installing AnyDesk on Debian 10.

-You can download it from its official website and install on Debian operating systems:
+You can download it from its official website and install it on Debian operating systems:

 Launch the AnyDesk on your system.
 You will get an AnyDesk ID for connecting from remote systems using AnyDesk.
 Now, You may need to set a password for unattended access.
 This will set a fixed password on your system, Which can be used anytime to connect.

-Congratulation’s!
+Congratulations!
 You have successfully installed AnyDesk.
-Thanks for using this tutorial for installing latest stable version of AnyDesk on Debian 10 Buster system.
+Thanks for using this tutorial for installing the latest stable version of AnyDesk on the Debian 10 Buster system.
 For additional help or useful information, we recommend you to check the official AnyDesk website.